slipstream/SlipStreamUI/feedback-ui-cal.md

 > Meb: this part is only a initial thought and will not be part of the first release.
 And yes we should talk about it.
 It will also require server-side development.

+> Cal: I've moved this information to a separate page: utilization.html.

 Project View Page
 -----------------